IbsYoussef/Tic-Tac-Toe/README.md

     - `showPositionGuide()` gives a numbered guide to help players place their mark.

 - **`user_choice`**:
-    Ensures the player inputs a valid position (1–9) and that the chosen cell isn’t already occupied.
+    Ensures the player inputs a valid position (1–9) and that the chosen cell isn't already occupied.

 - **`place_mark.py`**:
     Handles placing a player's symbol (X or O) on the board at the selected position.